GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

     $ reduce @flats_Y.list -p addDQ:user_bpm="S20131129S0320_bpm.fits"
     $ caldb add S20131129S0320_flat.fits

-.. todo @bquint Review BPM injection
-.. todo: @bquint The command line above should pass the BPM to the ``p.addDQ`` but it seems it is not.
-I am receiving ``WARNING - No static BPMs defined`` messages while reducing the data.
-I checked with and without this option and I get the same message but the two masks are not the same.
-.. todo: KL -> @bquint.
-This is just because there are no static BPMs for
-         F2, so it can't find one, it doesn't exist.
-If you look at the DQ plane, you will see that the illumination mask is added and the user BPM.

 Here, the ``-p`` flag tells reduce_ to set the input parameter ``user_bpm`` of the ``addDQ`` primitive to the filename of the BPM we have just created.
 There will be a message "WARNING - No static BPMs defined".
 This is